 “Oral health is essential to lifelong health and well-being.”

 Policy Link is a research and advocacy organization that is focused health equity and access for the nonprofit sector.
 They work to create equitable public policies that will grow and strengthen communities across the nation.
+The Equity Manifesto was created as a means of sharing this mission.

 The Robert Wood Johnson Foundation has a new way to talk about the social determinants of health with this PDF article.
 Which provides an understanding that the programs and projects are united in that they each worked within the context of the social determinants of health.